cgarciae/quantile-regression/main.md

 * Try running this notebook with `multimodal = True`.
 * Take a look at Mixture Density Networks.
 * Learn more about [jax](https://github.com/google/jax) and [elegy](https://github.com/poets-ai/elegy).

+## Acknowledgments
+* Many thanks to [David Cardozo](https://github.com/davidnet) for his proofreading and getting the notebook to run in colab.